M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 * Use lists generously, if space permits, to present information in a more digestible format than regular body text.
 * Use ordered lists only when the sequence of the items is of special importance.
 * Use parallel structures for the items in a list to make the list easier to read.
-You can use, for instance, a sentence-initial gerund form in all the list items or you can comprise a list of simple noun phrases.
 The table gives some examples of list items with a parallel structure.

 <table>
 <thead>